sergiofilhowz/libstack/packages/router/README.md

   }
 }

-app.use(controller.router); // use plugin the powerRouter to your express app app.listen(process.env.PORT || 8080);
+app.use(controller.router); // use plugin the @libstack/router to your express app app.listen(process.env.PORT || 8080);
 ```